-Students will spend nine weeks studying the basics of photography, the functions and settings on the camera, importance of composition and lighting, as well as the aspects of a successful photograph.
+Students will spend nine weeks studying the basics of photography, the functions and settings on the camera, the importance of composition and lighting, and the aspects of a successful photograph.
 The final nine weeks will be spent studying three printmaking techniques through researching artists and creating projects.

-- Camera functions and basic photography skills - Linoleum, silk screen and monoprint techniques - Study of master artists and their work
+- Camera functions and basic photography skills - Linoleum, silkscreen and monoprint techniques - Study of master artists and their work